Baker says coronavirus surge is ‘behind us,’ announces Boston field hospital will no longer accept COVID-19 patients

 RELATED: Beaches, hair salons, other businesses reopen with restrictions in Massachusetts

-The average positive coronavirus test rate has dropped to nine percent and it has remained the same for about a week, with hospitalizations falling to 2,179, according to Baker.
+The average positive coronavirus test rate has dropped to 9 percent and it has remained the same for about a week, with hospitalizations falling to 2,179, according to Baker.

 “With Phase 1 of the reopening now underway and more sectors of our economy slowly reopening, this data indicates that we are trending in the right direction,” Baker said during a news conference at the State House.